Visibly Fair Mechanisms: Visibly Fair Mechanisms

-The $m$-queue allocation mechanism is the natural partial-preference analogue of serial dictatorship.
-Starting from the highest-ranked officer, they are matched to undominated states, given previously assigned ones.
-The difference here being, of course, that there might be multiple undominated states, and therefore some selection criterion between them must also be defined.
+The $m$-queue allocation mechanism is the natural partial-preference analogue of the serial dictatorship mechanism.
+Starting from the highest-ranked officer, officers are matched to undominated states among those not yet filled to capacity.
+The difference is that there may be multiple undominated states, so a selection criterion among them must also be specified.

 \begin{thm} A mechanism $\psi$ is visibly fair if and only if it is a $m$-queue allocation mechanism. \end{thm}

 When considering complete message spaces, Theorem \ref{thm:CharacterizationVisiblyFairMechanisms} gives us the following corollary: